apache/camel/examples/camel-example-zipkin/README.md

 The example requires a running Zipkin Server.

-The example includes two routes.
-The client route uses a timer to send a message to the server route.
-The server route then replies back to the client.
+The example includes two sub maven modules that implement

+- service1
+- service2

+Where service1 calls service2 using HTTP.

 ### Configuration

+Service1 is configured in the `src/main/java/sample/camel/Service1Application.java` source code.
-The example is configured in the `src/main/resources/application.properties` file.
+Service2 is configured in the `src/main/resources/application.properties` properties file.

 Here you need to configure the hostname and port number for the Zipkin Server.